badeand/maxpatches/net_java_mail_howto/README.md

-# How to install Java Mail in Max
+# How to install Java Mail in Max on Mac OS

 Download the file ```javax.mail.jar``` from the following page: